Guilty by a Ruby Necklace

 "Let her go!"
 I tried to follow, but Callahan blocked my path.
 His hand rested on his gun belt.

 The next hour was pure agony.
-I paced the waiting area, my nails biting into my palms.
+I paced the waiting area.
 Callahan watched me with a fixed, hateful glare.

 Finally, the exam room door opened.
 Officer Miller walked out.